Debbarma2000/irishdebbarma/index.md

 I am not saying that I know all of these topics, I am just very interested in learning all of the above.

 ## Projects (Past and Current)
+ - My Bachelor thesis (to be submitted at the end of Spring 2023) is supposed to be on Tate's thesis _Fourier Analysis in Number Fields and Hecke's Zeta Functions_ under the guidance of [Prof. Mahesh Kakde](http://math.iisc.ac.in/~maheshkakde/) ]at IISc Bangalore.
- - I am reading Introduction to Cyclotomic Fields by Lawrence Washington.
+ - I am reading Introduction to Cyclotomic Fields by Lawrence Washington (ongoing) under the guidance of [Prof. Mahesh Kakde](http://math.iisc.ac.in/~maheshkakde/) of IISc Bangalore.
- - I am currently stuyding _The Uncertainty Principle_ in the discrete setting such as finite abelian groups with an aim to extend it later to non abelian framework.
+ - I studied _The Uncertainty Principle_ in finite abelian groups with an aim to apply it to certain additive problems and extend it later to non abelian framework.
+I did this project under the guidance of Prof. Gautami Bhowmik of University of Lille, France.
+I was supported financially by [Charpak Lab scholarship](https://www.inde.campusfrance.org/charpak-lab-scholarship) and GARP funding by IISc, Bangalore.
  - I have read Introduction to Analytic Number Theory- Tom Apostol by myself.
 I have recently come across Selberg Sieves and intend to read more about it but before that I need to have the prerequisites right.
 So I am on it!
  - I am hoping to read Stickelberger's relation and Eisenstein's reciprocity laws.
  - In the winter of 2021, I went through the proofs of <em> Cubic and Biquadratic reciprocity laws </em> from the book Introduction to Modern Number Theory by Ireland and Rosen under the guidance of [Prof. Shaunak Deo](https://sites.google.com/view/shaunakdeo/).